vijayst/repository-pattern-demo/README.md

 Using domain driven design and repository pattern together is much more complex.
 Dependency injection, Unit testing via Mocking, Mapping between persistence entities and business entities add to the complexity.

-## This project
+## Reference implementation

-The reference implementation in the Git project is an example of repository pattern in domain driven design.
+The reference implementation is an example of repository pattern in domain driven design.
 It uses a single data store accessed by Entity Framework.
 The demo is more of a starting point to discuss the complex trade-offs involved in the repository pattern used in domain driven design.
 Some of the design patterns used in this are:

 * Dependency injection via Structure map.
 * Mocks using Moq.